Verhov/YandexGeocoder/README.md

 Working notes
 -----------
-**Attention:** Solution is under development.
-Provided "AS IS", under MIT License.
+ - Provided "AS IS", under MIT License;
+ - Service capabilities implemented not completely at the moment, in the future possible implementation of the Reverse geocoding functions and searching the nearest metro station;

 The MIT License (MIT)